RutikKulkarni/Football-Manager/README.md

 Follow these steps to get the Football Manager application running locally.

+### Prerequisites

+- Node.js (v18 or higher recommended)
+- npm (v8 or higher recommended)
+- MongoDB (local instance or a cloud-hosted service like MongoDB Atlas)

 ### 1. Clone the Repository
 ```bash
 git clone https://github.com/RutikKulkarni/Football-Manager.git